Painful to watch news reports on flooding

 So in 1996 when floods slammed the southwest suburbs and forced me, and the puppy, out of my home in Orland Park, I found myself at the mercy of that bureaucracy.

 The damage to the home was more than $70,000, and it wasn’t deductible.
-The insurance company wouldn’t cover it because they had cancelled my flood insurance years before “to save me money.”
+The insurance company, State Farm, wouldn’t cover the damage because, as it turned out, they had cancelled my flood insurance years before “to save me money.”

 I see the pain every time when survivors of floods say they are thankful to be alive noting all they lost were possessions.
 But those possessions are important.
 Losing family heirlooms, photographs, and other personal items results in huge depression.